ReactForBeginners/exercise1-todo/README.md

 This exercise will teach you how to create a simple Todo app using React, like [this one.](http://reactforbeginners.github.io/exercise1-todo/) You'll learn about components, state, props and also how to change the state based on user input.

-To get started, clone this repo, and follow the instructions below:
+To get started, clone this repo.
+We've linked to the React CDN for you in the HTML file, plus the JSX transformer.
+Your React components ought to be added in main.js.

+## Running the app

+Head over to the directory with your Command Line Interface and type the following:

+	python -m SimpleHTTPServer

 ## Break the UI into components